centauri1219/F1RAG/README.md

-An F1 RAG chatbot with advanced telementry analysis capabilities
+An F1 RAG chatbot with advanced telementry analysis capabilities.